-In order to finance the Trust, a proportion of General Annual Grant (GAG) funding from each academy is used form a central fund (EPATCF) in line with section 3.7.2 of the Academies Financial Handbook.
+In order to finance the Trust, a proportion of General Annual Grant (GAG) funding from each academy is used form a central fund (EPATCF) in line with the Academy Trust Handbook.

-Full details are provided in the Trust's Central Funds Policy
+Full details are provided in the Trust's Central Funds Policy.